ponysay/react-candidates-wp/README.md

 This is the CLI client for the surge.sh hosted service.
 It’s what gets installed when you run `npm install -g surge`.

-This CLI library manages access tokens locally and handles the upload and subsequent reporting when you publish a project using
+This CLI library manages access tokens locally and handles the upload and subsequent reporting when you publish a project using surge.

+## Usage

+It’s easier to show than tell so let’s get to it!
+The following command will deploy the current working directory to the surge servers where the application will be available at sintaxi.com.

+    $ sur